Scille/parsec-cloud/docs/hosting/deployment/idopte-pki-web.rst

         openssl genrsa -out idopte-service.key 4096

-- |idopte| provided you with a web certificate that include the public key of the private key above.
+- |idopte| provided you a web certificate including the public key of the RSA private key above.

   .. tip::
      :collapsible: open